neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 #### 4.3.5. `DISCARD_ALL` Response `IGNORED`

-A server that receives a `DISCARD_ALL` request while `FAILED` or `INTERRUPTED` should respond with an `IGNORED` message and discard the request without processing it.
+A server that receives a `DISCARD_ALL` request while in `FAILED` state or `INTERRUPTED` state, should respond with an `IGNORED` message and discard the request without processing it.
 No state change should occur.